shelbywalford/final_project/README.md

     observation, reward, done, info = env.step(env.action_space.sample())
 ###

 This includes the basic model that we are training to run.
+Next, the github repository that contains helper files that set up two reinforcement learning optimizers (DDPG and PPO) have been uploaded here: https://github.com/seungjaeryanlee/osim-rl-helper.
+To use these methods, you must download the DDPG package "keras" and the PPO package "TensorForce".
+To install these packages, use the commands:

+conda install keras
+pip install keras-rl
+pip install TensorForce

-Next, the github repository that includes the training algorithms we are testing (Keras and TensorForce) have been uploaded here: https://github.com/seungjaeryanlee/osim-rl-helper Download this repository, and then you can test to make sure it's working correctly by typing the following code into the command line:
+After downloading the repository, you can test to make sure it's working correctly by typing the following code into the command line:
 ###
 ./run.py RandomAgent -v
 ###

-Now the model reward can be edited and trained to actually run!
+This agent produced random muscle forces and does not use reinforcement learning.
+You can also train the Keras and TensorForce agents using the commands:

+####
+./run.py KerasDDPGAgent --train 10000
+####
+or,
+####
+./run.py TensorForcePP0Agent --train 10000
+####
+Where "--train #" specified the number of training steps.

+Now the optimization parameters and reward function can can be edited to train the model to walk!
+To visualize the simulation after training an agent, type "-v" after the agent name on the command line.